jhpyle/docassemble/_docs/docker.md

 If you need to make manual changes to the installation of [Python] packages, note that **docassemble**'s [Python] code is installed in a [Python virtual environment] in which all of the files are readable and writable by the `www-data` user.
-If you are using Python 2.7, the virtual environment is located at `/usr/share/docassemble/local/`, and if you are using Python 3.6, it is located at `/usr/share/docassemble/local3.6/`.
+The virtual environment is located at `/usr/share/docassemble/local3.6/`.
 Thus, installing [Python] packages through Debian's `apt-get` utility will not actually make that [Python] code available to **docassemble**.
 Before using [pip], you need to first change the user to `www-data`, and then switch into the appropriate [Python virtual environment].

-If using Python 2.7, do:

-{% highlight bash %}
-su www-data
-source /usr/share/docassemble/local/bin/activate
-{% endhighlight %}

-If using Python 3.6, do:

 {% highlight bash %}
 su www-data